melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

 }
 ```

-Please examine [TimedEventsManagingUtilities](xref:Melanchall.DryWetMidi.Interaction.TimedEventsManagingUtilities) class to see other `GetTimedEvents` overloads.
+Please examine the [TimedEventsManagingUtilities](xref:Melanchall.DryWetMidi.Interaction.TimedEventsManagingUtilities) class to see other `GetTimedEvents` overloads.

 ## GetNotes